History Of Public Footwear

 So when did it become common to wear shoes in public?
 And how have these criteria evolved in the diverse, stood and comfortable footwear culture seen today?

-In Europe, faster to the Middle Ages (C. 1000 AD), and we find that leather shoes and wooden plows are used regularly more regularly, especially in cold areas.
-Still, many poor people left without shoes because of costs and climate tolerance.
-It wasn't even before the industrial revolution in the 18th and 1800s before things began to change significantly.
-With the invention of machines that could produce large shoes, the shoes became more cheap and accessible.
-As a result, wearing shoes or sandals in the public became common for the normal population, especially in urban areas and between working classes.
+In Europe, faster to the Middle Ages (C. 1000 AD), we find that leather shoes and wooden plows are used more regularly, especially in cold areas.
+Still, many poor people are left without shoes because of the costs and climate conditions.
+It wasn't even before the Industrial Revolution in the 18th and 1800s before things began to change significantly.
+With the invention of machines that could produce large shoes, the shoes became cheaper and accessible.
+As a result, wearing shoes or sandals in public became common for the normal population, especially in urban areas and among the working classes.

-By the 1900s, shoes had become a global criteria.
-The emergence of fashion, comfort and brand identity introduced sneakers, slippers, shoes and formal shoes not only as a requirement, but as a style statement.
-Almost everyone wore shoes from the city's roads to villages.
+By the 1900s, shoes had become a global criterion.
+The emergence of fashion, comfort, and brand identity introduced sneakers, slippers, shoes, and formal shoes not only as a requirement but as a style statement.
+Almost everyone wore shoes from the city's roads to the villages.
 In the 2020s, shoes are universal - an essential part of daily life.
-Whether it's designer heels, athletic sneakers or simple flip-flops, shoes are now worn for features, health, fashion and cultural identity father from their early use as rituals or rituals.
+Whether it's designer heels, athletic sneakers, or simple flip-flops, shoes are now worn for features, health, fashion, and cultural identity, far from their early use as rituals or rituals.

 Ancient Earth: First Stage